Andoson22/FAANG-Stock-Insights-Projections/README.md

 #### We can see the upward trend in the series above.

-#### Below we can see our model fitting the data as it takes in new points as 'history' and uses each point from the past to make future decisions ('predictions').
+#### Below we can see our model fitting the AMZN data as it takes in new points as 'history' and uses each point from the past to make future decisions ('predictions').

 ![image](https://raw.githubusercontent.com/Andoson22/FAANG-Stock-Insights-Projections/main/Images/AMZN%20Pred%20vs%20Exp.png)